ProvableHQ/leo/documentation/leo_by_example/token.md

 ## <a id="step5"></a> Private to Public Transfer

-Let's convert 40 of Bob's private tokens into 40 public tokens for Alice.
-Switch the private key back to Bob.
+Convert 40 of Bob's private tokens into 40 public tokens for Alice.
+Put Bob's private key in `.env`.

 ```bash
 echo "